Filing Exceptions to Florida Family Law Magistrates’ Temporary Needs Reports and Recommendations

 Contact The Taylor Law Office

-If you have questions about exceptions to a magistrate’s report and recommendations in a Jacksonville, Florida divorce case, or divorce or family law, call your divorce attorney in Jacksonville, FL, Christopher (“Chris”) Taylor, at 904-339-5298 or contact Chris through this website.
+If you have questions about exceptions to a magistrate’s report and recommendations in a Jacksonville, Florida divorce case, or divorce or family law, call, Christopher (“Chris”) Taylor, at 904-339-5298 or contact Chris through this website.
+Please note that an attorney/client relationship is not established until a prospective client and The Taylor Law Office, P.A. enter into a signed written fee agreement.